choncode/choncode/README.md

 ## Welcome! 👋

 ### About Me
-- I am a Software Engineer & Mentor at Northcoders
+- I am a Data Engineer & Mentor at Northcoders
 - Passionate about problem solving and seeing code to fruition
 - Eager to utilise recently acquired skills in a new and engaging professional setting